 To upload translations:

-Select from the project navigation the project that you want to upload translations to.
+Select from the project navigation the project to which you want to upload translations.

 Click on Resources.